Charging Customers For Using Credit Cards Will Kill Your Business

 Drastic Impact to Customer Loyalty

 By far, the biggest danger posed to a business that charges customers for using credit cards is the negative impact on customer loyalty and repeat business.
 According to a survey conducted by American Express in 2021, 78% of consumers agreed that getting surcharged makes them feel like a business does not appreciate their patronage or value them as a customer.
 Another 77% stated that they would take their purchase to competitor who does not charge a such a fee.
 Have you noticed that chain restaurants do not add surcharges?
-There’s a good reason for this.
+Enterprise level retail organizations have spent millions running studies to figure out if they can add credit card surcharges, but in the end they have determined that the risk of losing customers outweighs the risk of adding surcharges.

 Reduced Consumer Spending and Smaller Sales